 Children are an important part of our life together at Church of the Cross.
 They are checked in electronically in the foyer before the service, and we prioritize their presence in worship, and we pray for them each week—that they might never know a day apart from Jesus.

 While children are always welcome to remain with their parents for the entire service, we do provide a full children’s ministry at our morning service.
 In the morning service, children begin the service with their families and then come together for a time of teaching: either a Bible story or catechesis (basic instruction on the Christian life).
-We use Godly Play for preschool and we use a biblical engagement curriculum for elementary-aged children that has been developed by an Anglican church in Canada and adapted for our context.
+We use the God's Big Story curriculum that has been developed by an Anglican church in Canada and adapted for our context.
 During this time, our children also sing, pray, and work on a craft.
 Children of all ages rejoin their families for the celebration of the Lord’s Supper.
 (Nursery, for children three years old and younger, is available from the beginning of the service; however, children are welcome to remain with their parents for any amount of our services.)

 Our children’s ministry volunteers have undergone a thorough screening process that includes an application, reference checks, training, and a basic attendance requirement.
 We take great care with our children to ensure that they are handed off directly from families to children’s ministry leaders.